ESL Programme Supervisor in Canada

 You are a gifted administrator, and enjoy organising training courses.

-You have plenty of experience in teaching ESL, and you have also had some cross-cultural missions experience, ideally with WEC already.
+You have plenty of experience in teaching ESL, and you have also had some cross-cultural missions experience already.

 About Teaching English